-The City of Lake Forest has created a new Neighborhood Improvement Task Force (NITF) made up of key City personnel, police services staff, and other agency representatives to address neighborhood-specific issues in the community's older residential neighborhoods.
-This effort is led out of the City Manager's Office.
+Department, and Management Services Department led out of the City Manager's Office.
 Programs recommended by the NITF will be a key tool the City will use to address fair housing issues and affirmatively further fair housing.
 For example, the City expects to host a workshop to attract developers and work with the Fair Housing representatives and residents of study areas to inform them of their rights under State law.

 As analyzed in the Affirmatively Furthering Fair Housing section of the Housing Element Background Report, the City has identified the area of Southwest Lake Forest as an area in need of focused attention and investment.
 These findings are consistent with the City's ongoing work to improve existing neighborhoods in Lake Forest, to maintain the quality of the City's existing housing stock, support current residents, and address several fair housing issues and contributing factors, including access to opportunity, displacement of residents due to economic pressures, and community opposition (see the discussion on Fair Housing Issues and Contributing Factors in Section 6 of the Background Report).
+Additionally, the City conducts a satisfaction survey every two years.
+In 2021, the residents in the southwest area (Area 2) of Lake Forest were less likely than their counterparts to rank their quality of life as excellent, citing problems related to parking, traffic and noise, among other concerns such as property maintenance.
+The subject area is generally bounded by includes the boundaries of Muirlands Boulevard, El Toro Road, Cavanaugh Road, and Rockfield Boulevard and encompasses 169 single-family homes, 101 multi-family units and 175 businesses.
+A future affordable housing project, located at the corner of Raymond Way and Packer Place, will have 71 affordable housing units, including eight units that will be reserved for individuals and families who are experiencing or at-risk of homelessness.
+This project is currently under construction and is anticipated to be complete early 2024.